ecki/docs.milagro.io-english/pairing-crypto-protocols.md

 ---

-### M-Pin FULL
+### M-Pin Full

-This more elaborate protocol not only replaces Username/Password, but replaces the functionality of digital certificates being utilised to drive key agreement for TLS or VPN protocols as well.
+This more elaborate protocol not only replaces Username/Password, but replaces the functionality of digital certificates being utilised to drive key agreement for TLS or VPN protocols.

 Our starting point is the M-Pin protocol as described above.

 The idea is to run it first (to authenticate the client to the server), and then proceed to authenticate the server to the client via an authenticated key exchange, which also establishes the agreed key of 128 bits.

-The first thing to note is that both the client and the server can already calculate a mutual authenticated encryption key!

 This protocol requires another general hash function $H_g(.)$ which serializes, and hashes its input to a 256-bit value.
 Both sides can then extract a key from this value $K$.

 It is left as a simple exercise for the reader to confirm that both client and server end up with the same key.

 Note that since the first part of the protocol is just the original M-Pin protocol, all of its features and extensions still apply.

+This protocol was deliberately designed to reduce client-side computation to a minimum.

 ---